ykasten/resultantCamPose/README.md

 ## Background

-This code retrieves a camera pose given 2D correspondences to images with known camera poses.
+This code retrieve camera pose given 2D correspondences to images with known camera poses.

 For more information see:
 ```